-Sub-dimension Variables Data gathering process Impact on innovation N. of business units that produces new or improved product and services Online survey to engaged business units and organisations N. of process innovation introduced Online survey to engaged business units and organisations N. of organisational innovation introduces Online survey to engaged business units and organisations Cost saving Cost saving for the public administrations interviews with local/regional partners and online survey to Decarbonisation profilers' users Cost saving for business units Online survey to engaged business units and organisations Cost saving for business organisations Online survey to engaged business units and organisations
+Sub- dimension Variables Data gathering process Timing and/or reference to the related tasks Impact on innovation N. of business units that produces new or improved product and services Online survey to engaged business units and organisations N. of process innovation introduced Online survey to engaged business units and organisations

-New partnership and collaborations N. of new collaborations with other companies Online survey to engaged business units and organisations N. of new collaborations with start- ups and innovators Online survey to engaged business units and organisations N. of new collaboration with research organisations Online survey to engaged business units and organisations Outputs of new established collaborations (qualitative analysis of benefits related to the new collaborations) Online survey to engaged business units and organisations
+N. of organisational innovation introduces Online survey to engaged business units and organisations Cost saving Cost saving for the public administrations Interviews with local/regional partners and online survey to Decarbonisation profilers' users From M36 (first release Cost saving for business units Online survey to engaged business units and organisations of the Net- Zero Business Consultant) to the end of the Cost saving for business organisations Online survey to engaged business units and organisations project.
+New partnership and collaborations N. of new collaborations with other companies Online survey to engaged business units and organisations N. of new collaborations with start-ups and innovators Online survey to engaged business units and organisations N. of new collaboration with research organisations Online survey to engaged business units and organisations Outputs of new established collaborations (qualitative analysis of benefits related to the new collaborations) Online survey to engaged business units and organisations